andresch/trackfs/README.md

 Troubleshooting
 ---------------

-When `trackfs` doesn't get properly terminated, then your system might still have a orphaned mount point.
+When `trackfs` doesn't get properly terminated, then your system might still have an orphaned mount point.
 When you then restart `trackfs` this will fail with a corresponding error message.

 In that case you have to first unmount the orphaned mount point by calling: